craftercms/docs/source/developers/plugins/blueprints.rst

 As mentioned earlier, blueprints allows us to generate sites with predefined layouts, contents and configuration.
 Blueprints could be a site theme or an API only site.
 New blueprints can be created from a site and added into Crafter CMS allowing the creation of more sites based on the new blueprint.
 In the section that follows, we will see how the ``Empty Blueprint`` that comes out of the box from Crafter CMS and an existing site is used to create a new blueprint.

 Developers may submit their blueprints to the `Crafter CMS Marketplace <http://marketplace.craftercms.org>`__.
-Users can browse the marketplace catalog where submitted blueprints are listed, and power users of Crafter CMS can create sites based on marketplace plugins directly from the ``Create Site`` dialog on the CMS.
+Users can browse the marketplace catalog where submitted blueprints are listed, and power users of Crafter CMS can create sites based on marketplace plugins directly from the ``Create Site`` dialog in the CMS.
 See :ref:`submit-plugin-to-marketplace` for more information on how to submit your blueprint to the marketplace.

 -------------------------------
 How do I make my own Blueprint?